breadboard-ai/breadboard/seeds/breadboard/docs/tutorial/README.md

 The dot signifies that this wire is a constant.
 It remembers the last value passed through it and makes it always available to the receiving node.
 It's important here, because otherwise, we'd have to find ways to visit the `secrets` node with on every cycle of the loop.

-So we have the `textCompletion` all set up.
+So we have the `generateText` all set up.
 But what's the prompt that goes into it?
 To create a prompt, we need a `promptTemplate` node.
 Let's place and wire it:

 ```js
 kit